kthcloud/docs/hugo/content/maintenance/hostProvisioning.md

         that is used.
     3. Note the MAC-address (take a photo\!)
     4. Go to the Boot-order
-    5. Set the connected network card to be first in the lis"t
+    5. Set the connected network card to be first in the list
     6. Turn off the machine
 2. Generate a cloud-init file
     1. Go to the admin GitHub repository